etienneleba/docker-symfony-website/README.md

 ### Create production project

-On the production server, insite the project :
+On the production server, add the ssl certificates inside the /docker/nginx/certs folder.
+Replace the filenames of the certificates in the prod.conf file and launch :

 ```
 $ make to-prod